Financial Aid Policies & Guidelines

 For returning students:

-- Re-enrollment contracts and financial aid decisions are sent on February 11.
+- Re-enrollment contracts and financial aid decisions are sent in Mid-February.

-- To confirm your child's re-enrollment at St. Andrew's, parents must return the signed enrollment contract and deposit by February 25.
+- To confirm your child's re-enrollment at St. Andrew's, parents must return the signed enrollment contract and deposit during the first week of March.

 As always, please call or e-mail the Admission Office, at 302-285-4231 or email@example.com, if you have concerns about meeting our deadlines, or with any questions in general.